Aug. 31, 2017 / Updated by Bessie Shaw to Windows 10

 2. On the Recovery screen, click on the button See advanced repair options.
 And then select Troubleshoot.
 Choose Advanced options, Windows Startup Settings and Restart in order.

 Then use Windows shortcut keys Win + PauseBreak and go to System Protection for the system restore.

 You may be interested in: How to Use System Restore to Fix Windows 10 Issues

 That’s it.
 Hope this article can be a reference for you to resolve Windows 10 stuck on boot screen or splash screen and you could finally unfreeze it and enter the system again.
+If you still fail to fix the screen issue, please comment below or click the LEFT MENU on this page for more help.
 If you have any other Windows 10-related issues, check for solutions in Windows 10 Issues and Fix section or comment below directly please.